MinishLab/semhash/README.md

 </details>

 <details>
-<summary>  Deduplicate and find outliers/representative samples across two datasets </summary>
+<summary>  Deduplicate, filter outliers, and find representative samples across two datasets </summary>
 <br>

-The following code snippet shows how to deduplicate across two datasets and find outliers/representative samples using SemHash (in this example, the train/test split of the [AG News dataset](https://huggingface.co/datasets/fancyzhx/ag_news)):
+The following code snippet shows how to deduplicate across two datasets, filter outliers, and find representative samples using SemHash (in this example, the train/test split of the [AG News dataset](https://huggingface.co/datasets/fancyzhx/ag_news)):

 ```python
 from datasets import load_dataset